Blog |

 4. It provides financial services to the U.S. government, U.S. financial institutions, and foreign official institutions.

-In my estimation, however, the Federal Reserve Bank only has two powers: to create money out of thin air and to lend money they do not have.
+In the minds of experts, however, the Federal Reserve Bank only has two powers: to create money out of thin air and to lend money they do not have.
 As a side note, it’s important to understand that the Federal Reserve Bank is not federal, has no reserves, and is not a bank.
 Yet, as explained above, the Federal Reserve Bank has the power to control the money supply of the U.S.

-Note: I am not going to call the Federal Reserve Bank “the Fed”.
-I want to drive home the absurdity of the FAKE name they use to fool the public.
+Note: We will NOT be calling the Federal Reserve Bank “the Fed.”
+Instead, we want to drive home the absurdity of the FAKE name they use to fool the public.

-I met George Gammon a few months ago and have since come to know him as a brilliant teacher.
+If you were to ask Robert Kiyosaki, he would describe George Gammon as a brilliant teacher.
 A real teacher.
-You can find his educational videos on YouTube and I highly recommend them.
-The other day George was explaining to me some research he has done on the banishment of cash.
-Pay attention to this because it is going to shock you at the end.
+You can find his educational videos on YouTube and they come highly recommended.
+Pay attention to his explanation of his research on the banishment of cash.
+Beware, it is going to shock you at the end.

 There are two main reasons that most people accept as the reason for wanting a cashless society.
 The first reason is negative interest rates.